typst/typst/README.md

 preview, you can also check out the [Typst web app][app], which is currently in public beta.

+When using [Nix][nix] with [Flakes feature][nix flake] enabled, you can either use the [Typst version from Nix][typst version from nix] or use the default `flake.nix` file provided in this project to build the latest bleeding edge version.

+- To use Typst from Nix repository: `nix run nixpkgs#typst -- --version`
+- To build and use the latest bleeding edge version:
+  `nix run github:typst/typst -- --version`

 ## Build from source

 To build Typst yourself, you need to have the [latest stable Rust][rust]